planit-group/Rplanit/README.md

 ## Installation
+Note: it is assumed that the camputer is connected to the web...

 ### Ubuntu (12.04 64bit)
-* The following libraries need to be installed from the Ubuntu repository:
+* The following libraries need to be installed from the Ubuntu repository (from the terminal shell prompt):
 ```
 $ sudo apt-get install libcurl4-openssl-dev
 $ sudo apt-get install tk8.5-dev